viorelyo/ExtWatcher/README.md

 - [ ] Test API on separate Linux
 - [ ] Configure Private network kali (Attacker) + windows (Target) + linux (API)
 - [ ] Test attack with Sacarea's infected PDF
+- [ ] EDGE CASE: What happens when there is no connection between EXTWATCHER and API?!?!?!
+(HANDLE THIS CASE!!!
+(MAYBE just block files!))

 INSTALLER
 - [ ] Full test installer